tobal/typescript-dojo-seed/README.md

 ## Setting up the environment

-You need to install typescript using npm
+You need to install typescript globally and the dependencies locally using npm
     $> npm install -g typescript
+    $> npm install

 For your convenience, you should use an editor with typescript support.
 My recommendation is sublime text, you can use the Typescript plugin with it: